 6. More retailers exploring the metaverse

 Fashion brands realize the potential of this new environment and are quickly adapting.
-For instance, Forever 21 partnered with virtual game creator Roblox to create Forever 21 Shop City, an unique virtual world in the metaverse.
+For instance, Forever 21 partnered with virtual game creator Roblox to create Forever 21 Shop City, a unique virtual world in the metaverse.

 In the Forever 21 Shop, customers can manage their own fashion stores and style avatars with Forever 21’s latest collections.
 The goal, according to chief merchandising officer Katrina Glusac, is to expand how the brand engages with customers, extending its presence and product in new ways